 Rosol is a clear Polish chicken and noodle soup that is perfect for winter and cold nights.
 It’s also considered a traditional home remedy for colds and touches of flu.

 Tasty and heartwarming, the Rosol z Kurczaka is made by simmering all the ingredients together for a few hours.
 The soup is never boiled.
-Poultry bones are an important part of the rosol soup and added a lot to the flavor.
+Poultry bones are an important part of rosol soup and adds a lot to the flavor.

 5. Vegetable Soup (Jarzynowa)

 Jarzynowa is a veggie version of Rosol.
 It takes less than 15 minutes to make, so it appears on Polish tables quite often.

 6. Tomato Soup (Pomidorowa)

 The Pomidorowa is a flavorful tomato soup made with chicken broth or leftover rosol, grated vegetables, sour cream, and herbs such as parsley.

 Some foreign blogs about Polish cuisine claim it’s made with alcohol such as brandy or sherry, but it’s absolutely not true.
 No sane Pole would eat pomidorowa with alcohol.
 The vodka version has been thought of as a joke to cure hangovers, but it’s not really a common thing.